thiagozs/logfire/docs/README.md

 ## Configuration

-The configuration file (logfire.json) contains information on how to connect to your redis store and on the events that you would like to store.
+The configuration file (logfire.json) contains information on how to connect to your redis store and on the structure of the events that you would like to store.

 ### Redis